Chia-Network/actions/README.md

 ## clean-workspace
+Cleans the current workspace prior to running the checkout action, to ensure the job starts with a clean slate.

 ## enforce-semver
 Ensures that the checked-out code has a GitHub tag that complies with semantic versioning in format `Major.minor.patch`.
 Supports up to three numeric digits per release type.

 ## git-ssh-to-https
+Sets up the global git config to replace any ssh clone URLs with HTTPS URLs.
+This must be used after the checkout code action.

 ## github/keep-alive